 On the surface it appears that Mencap are setting themselves up to be the saviours of the Care Industry and champions of the disabled.
 Nothing could be further from the truth.
 Let’s delve beneath the seedy surface of their claims.

 Mencap’s claim of a £400m bill is particularly disturbing, as indeed it is supposed to be, but is highly inaccurate and deceitful.
 This figure comes from a survey conducted by Cordis Bright in June of 2016, and was a maximum figure for the total of underpaid wages, and fines for non-compliance with the National Minimum Wage Act (1999).
-The lower estimate although closer to the truth, was £160m, which may still appear to be a shocking number?
+Fines for breaching the NMW are set at double the amount owed, to a maximum of £20,000 per employee.
+The lower estimate in the Cordis Bright Survey, although closer to the truth, was £160m, which may still appear to be an alarming figure.

 In July 2017 a successful PR campaign which utilised the celebrity status of the same actors to pull on public heart-strings, culminated in the UK Government not only suspending HMRC enforcement action until October 2017 but also saw the Government waive all fines related to this issue.
-As a result, the total cost to the Care Industry as a whole has been reduced to an estimated £50-100m.
+As a result, the total cost to the Care Industry as a whole can be estimated at the reduced cost of £80-100m.

 To help understand this figure we need to examine Mencap’s liabilities in isolation from the rest of the industry: According to interviews with Mencap’s Chair in July 2017, they indicated that their liabilities were £35-40m.
 However this figure was also a high estimate and included the fines which have now been written-off.
 This brings Mencap’s liabilities to below £12m, which perhaps still sounds like an incredible figure?